-Earlier this month, the UK recorded the highest inflation rate since 2012 for August of this year.
-The figure came in at 3.2% annually and rose by 0.7% from July, the largest jump on record.
+The UK recorded the highest inflation rate since 1992 for January of this year.
+The figure came in at 5.5%.

 But what does this have to do with the pound and more importantly, your overseas property purchase?